 Jonathan Byrne writes about the greenhouse effect, a complex natural process that plays a major part in shaping the earth’s climate and ultimately our daily lives.
 Jonathan is an earth and space sciences teacher at Weymouth High School, and a professional member of the American Meteorological Society.
-Climate change is one of his passionate interests (see his most recent publication here).
+Climate change is one of his passionate interests – see his 2012 publication, “The role of the North Atlantic Thermohaline Circulation as a possible trigger for the Younger Dryas Osccliation.”

 I recently spent the better part of a December weeknight dislodging my vehicle from a hostile snow bank on Commonwealth Avenue in Boston.
 My plastic shovel was no match for the glacier beneath my wheels.
 Aside from personifying a Don Quixote style quest, I muttered about media outlets and their naive spin about northeast snow storms “Looks like the coast is going to escape the brunt of the storm as the snow is expected to change to rain and cut down on the accumulation”!
 Oh sure!
 Let’s break out the ol’ party favors and celebrate!
 Then we can all go out and shovel this virtual “ reduced accumulation” of cement before it solidifies and entombs our set of wheels until the spring thaw!
 Then afterward we get to whip up a mean cup of hot chocolate and make an emergency appointment with our chiropractor!